-Section 162(m) of the Code limits the deductibility by VF for Federal income tax purposes of annual compensation in excess of \$1 million paid to named executive officers, unless certain requirements are met.
+Section 162(m) of the Code limits the deductibility by VF for Federal income tax purposes of annual compensation in excess of \$1 million paid to certain officers, unless certain requirements are met.
 Stock options and certain performance-based awards under the 1996 Stock Compensation Plan are designed to meet these requirements as are annual payments under VF's EIC Plan.
 It is the present intention of the Compensation Committee to preserve the deductibility of compensation under Section 162(m) to the extent the Committee believes that to do so is consistent with the best interest of shareholders; however, tax deductibility is only one consideration in determining the type and amount of compensation.
 The Board of Directors maintains discretion to set salaries and grant awards based on the Board's assessment of individual performance and other relevant factors.
-Such salaries and awards may not meet the requirements for full deductibility of Section 162(m).
-In making compensation decisions the Board takes into consideration any potential loss of deductibility.
-To maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals, the Committee has not adopted a policy requiring all compensation to be deductible.
+Such salaries and awards may not meet the requirements for full deductibility.
+To maintain flexibility in compensation gexecutive officers in a manner designed to promote varying corporate goals, the Committee has not adopted a policy requiring all compensation to be deductible.